adharapayments/REST-API-Android/README.md

 ##### 2) Open the project in Android Studio
 You have two options:

-2.a) Open the project into Android Studio (File -> Open -> Select ArthikaHFT folder)
+2.a) Open the project into Android Studio (File -> Open -> Select AdharaHFT folder)

-2.b) Select "Open an existing Android Studio Project" in Android Studio launcher menu, then select ArthikaHFT folder.
+2.b) Select "Open an existing Android Studio Project" in Android Studio launcher menu, then select AdharaHFT folder.

 #### 3) Run in Android Studio Emulator